Washington-Willow Historic District Design Standards

 April 11, 2019

-- 5:30 p.m., City Hall Rm 326: Meeting #2 of teh Historic District Commission to review draft design guidelines with Thomason and Associates Preservation Planners.
+- 5:30 p.m., City Hall Rm 326: Meeting #2 of he Historic District Commission to review draft design guidelines with Thomason and Associates Preservation Planners

 June 13, 2019

-- 5:30 p.m., City Hall Room 326: Meeting #3 of the Historic District Commission with Thomason and Associates Preservation Planners to review the final draft guidelines and manual.
+- 5:30 p.m., City Hall Room 111: Meeting of the Historic District Commission to discuss neighborhood comments and provide direction to consultant on mandatory and advisory elements of the guidelines

-Meetings of the Planning Commission and City Council to review the final guidelines and manual
+Meeting of the City Council to review the final guidelines and manual